Salil Chowdhury: Personal life

 Salil Chowdhury married the painter Jyoti Chowdhury in July 1952 in a temple.
 He had three daughters with her – Aloka, Tulika and Lipika.
-Later, he had a court marriage with singer Sabita Banerjee, with whom he had two sons, Sukanta and Sanjoy, and two daughters, Antara and Sanchari.
+Later, he had a court marriage with singer Sabita Chowdhury, with whom he had two sons, Sukanta and Sanjoy, and two daughters, Antara and Sanchari.
 Sanjoy Chowdhury is a successful music composer and has scored music for over 100 feature films.
 Sabita Chowdhury was a legendary singer and their daughter Antara Chowdhury too a known singer.
 Smt.
 Sabita Chowdhury died on 29 June 2017.